-STATEMENT OF THE PROBLEM: Poverty and unemployment are the twin problems faced by the developing countries.
+Poverty and unemployment are the twin problems faced by the developing countries.
 According to the Planning Commission more than one third of India's total population i.e. 320 million live below the poverty line.
-In India, the financial institutions have not been able to reach the poor households particularly women in the unorganized sector.
+In India, the financial institutions have not been able to reach the poor households particularly women in the unorganised sector.
 Structural rigidities and overheads led to high cost in advancing small loans.
 Experience in implementing different anti-poverty and other welfare programmes has shown that the key to success lies in starting appropriate community-based organisations with participation at the grass-root level.
 Moreover, the group approach may be one of the effective ways to reduce the difficulties of small businessmen and agriculturists.
 Motivating individual farmers, artisans and entrepreneurs to form small groups to pool their resources to handle selected operations may lead to a great success.

-Peoples' participation credit delivery and recovery and linking of formal credit institutions to borrowers through the SHGs have been recognized as a supplementary mechanism for providing credit support to rural The SHGs are informal groups formed on a the poor. for their voluntary for providing to their members social basis. the necessary support and economic emancipation.
-These groups are distinct from co-operative societies, mainly in terms
+Peoples' participation in credit delivery and recovery and linking of formal credit institutions to borrowers through the SHGs have been recognised as a supplementary mechanism for providing credit support to the rural poor.
+The SHGs are informal groups formed on a voluntary basis, for providing the necessary support to their members for their social and economic emancipation.
+These groups are distinct from co-operative societies, mainly in terms of their size, homogeneity and functions.
+Non-Governmental Organisations play an important role in preparing the members by changing their attitude to participate in-group activities.

-Non-Governmental of their size, homogeneity and functions.
-Organisations play important role in preparing the members by changing their attitude to participate in-group activities.
 The NABARD is a pioneer in conceptualizing and implementing the concept of the SHGs through the pilot project of linking SHGs with banks.
 In 1992 the project was commenced throughout the country through a set of well-defined guidelines with special reference to the objectives, criteria for selection of SHGs, size of group, assessment of credit needs, rate of interest, repayment period and security.
-Efforts were also made by NABARD to popularize the project among bankers and the NGOs by organizing a series of workshops and seminars at different levels.
+Efforts were also made by NABARD to popularise the project among bankers and the NGOs by organising a series of workshops and seminars at different levels.
 The response from banks and the NGOs was encouraging and positive.